Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/01a_Overview.md

   Click this button to cancel deleting the selected tab.
 The *Confirm tab deletion* window is closed.

 - [ACCEPT]
-  Click this button to delete the selected tab and close the *Confirm tab deletion* window.
+  Click this button to delete the selected tab.
+The *Confirm tab deletion* window is closed.
 The tab and its dashlets are deleted.

 ## Tab